free-samples/tdd-box/README.md

 ## Debugging

-You may need to debug the execution of the vm or container.
+You may need to debug the execution of the instance.
 We have a couple of tools that we may use for this.
-We can ssh into the machine:
+We can ssh into the instance:

 ```
 bundle exec kitchen login
 ```
-This will ssh into the box and we may look around within that box.
+This will ssh into the instance and we may look around within that instance.

 Inspec is a ruby based DSL so we may use ruby gems within the specs.
 A useful tool for debugging is pry (https://github.com/pry/pry).
 Within our inspec test we can add the line